Adaptive Discretization against an Adversary: Lipschitz bandits, Dynamic Pricing, and Auction Tuning: Our Algorithm: Adversarial Zooming

 \section{Our Algorithm: Adversarial Zooming}

 For ease of presentation, we develop the algorithm for the special case of $d$-dimensional unit cube, $(\arms,\dist) = ([0,1]^d,\,\ell_\infty)$.
 Our algorithm partitions the action space into axis-parallel hypercubes.
 More specifically, we consider a rooted directed tree, called the \emph{zooming tree}, whose nodes correspond to axis-parallel hypercubes in the action space.
 The root is $\arms$, and each node $u$ has $2^d$ children that correspond to its quadrants.
-For notation, $\nodes$ is the set of all tree nodes, $\c(u)$ is the set of all children of node $u$, and $L(u) = \max_{x,y\in u} \dist(x,y)$ is its diameter in the metric space; w.l.o.g. $L(\cdot)\leq 1$.
+For notation, $\nodes$ is the set of all tree nodes, $\c(u)$ is the set of all children of node $u$, and $L(u) = \max_{x,y\in u} \dist(x,y)$ is its diameter in the metric space. \footnote{{For $\dist=\ell_\infty$, $L(u)$ is simply the edge-length of the hypercube.}} Note that $L(\cdot)\leq 1$.

 On a high level, the algorithm operates as follows.
 We maintain a set $A_t\subset \nodes$ of tree nodes in each round $t$, called \emph{active nodes}, which partition the action space.
 We start with a single active node, the root.
 After each round $t$, we may choose some node(s) $u$ to ``zoom in'' on according to the \emph{zoom-in rule}, in which case we de-activate $u$ and activate its children.
 We denote this decision with $z_t(u) = \1\{ \text{zoom in on $u$ at round $t$}\}$.
 In each round, we choose an active node $U_t$ according to the \emph{selection rule}.
 Then, we choose a representative arm $x_t = \repr_t(U_t) \in U_t$ to play in this round.
 The latter choice can depend on $t$, but not on the algorithm's observations; the choice could be randomized, \eg we could choose uniformly at random from $U_t$.